SquareSR/alternative-red-routes/Race-Route/README.md

 ## Viridian City

 > Note if you do not have EXP yet after Route 1:
+>
 > Viridian Forest:
 > Tackle spam if you get a L3 Caterpie - otherwise, run from any wild encounters.
+>
-> After forest / Route 2 (with a L7 Squirtle):
+> Route 2 / after Viridian Forest (with a L7 Squirtle):
+>
 > KO any Rt 2 encounter: (TW if it's L4-5) + spam Tackle
 > If L5 Pidgey hits too many sand attacks, then either
 > run if it's above half HP or throw pokeball if it's below half HP